SPANDigital/presidium/content/_recipes/03-hosting/03-custom-hosting.md

 ---
 title: Custom Hosting
 ---

-When you run `npm start` or `npm run build` a static website is built in the `dist/site` directory.
-This may be copied over and served by any web server capable of hosting static content.
+A common use case is to build Presidium documentation using a continuous integration environment.
+The generated website can be served by a web host of your choice depending on your particular requirements.

-A common use case is to build your Presidium docs by running `npm run build` on your continuous integration server and copying the generated site to a hosting web server of your choice.
-This may include, Apache HTTP, Nginx or an AWS S3 bucket where private and public access may be controlled.
+Running `npm run build` will build tHe generated static website in the `dist/site` directory.
+This may be copied over and served by any host such as Apache HTTP, Nginx or an AWS S3.